imtherealsd/Python-Projects/README.md

 # Python-Projects
-Here are few Python code that are interesting and easy that can be done in your 1st Year
+Here are a few Python codes that are interesting and easy that can be done in your 1st Year of Engineering.